What is a Pacific Salmon?

 - less decaying vegetation is available to nourish salmon prey

 Another form of habitat loss results from shoreline or stream bank armouring, for example with seawalls or large rocks.
-Degraded water quality in streams and harbours results from pollutants such as oils and gasoline from roads and boats, household wastes disposed of in storm drains, lawn/garden fertilizers and pesticides, and industrial chemicals.
+Degraded water quality in streams and harbours results from pollutants such as oils and fuel from roads and boats, household wastes disposed of in storm drains, lawn/garden fertilizers and pesticides, and industrial chemicals.
 Some of these pollutants are directly toxic to salmon, while others have indirect effects; for example, fertilizers cause excessive algae growth that robs the water of oxygen when the algae later decomposes.

-Excessive water flows result when large areas of the watershed are paved.
-Instead of slowly soaking into the ground and filtering through soil and roots, rainwater can then rush straight into the streams with a great amount of force.
+Excessive water flows result when large areas of the watershed are paved or are built up.
+Instead of slowly soaking into the ground and filtering through soil and roots, rainwater from roads and roofs can then rush straight into the streams with a great amount of force.
 This can contribute to erosion, and destroy stream features that previously provided shelter for young fish.

 How can I help protect Pacific Salmon?

-For information on protecting salmon, please visit our How Can I Help section.
+For information on protecting salmon, please visit our How Can I Help?